Yandex Forms API usage examples

 $ FORMS_OAUTH_TOKEN=$(cat .user-token) python example_5.py 6800cd9202848f10b272a9cc

-Operation 0946779c-6a57-4070-b062-5d7ebdb65142 started
+Operation 0946779c-6a57-4070-b062-5d7ebdb65142 launched

-6. Uploading and getting files
+6. Uploading and retrieving files

-example_6.py script
+Text of the example_6.py script

 import os